 - A. Applicability and Requirements for Green Buildings - (1) All new buildings shall comply with the provisions in Chapter 74 Green Building Standards except as modified here: - Alternate rating and certification systems to USGBC's LEED for New Construction (LEED-NC) may be approved by the Development Department - All new developments greater than 50,000 S.F. shall be at least LEED Certified or equivalent. - c.
 All new developments greater than 100,000 S.F. shall be at least LEED Silver Certified or equivalent. - d.
-Parking structures shall not be required to be LEED Certified or equivalent. - (2) All sites providing irrigation shall provide a method to capture and re-use rainwater. - (3) All exterior lighting shall use photosensitive cells that automatically turn off lights at sunrise. - (4) Geo-thermal shall be permitted on all sites. - (5) Green roofs shall be permitted for all building types. - (6) Pervious paving shall be permitted. - (7) All new development shall comply with the New York State Green Infrastructure mandate.
+Parking structures shall not be required to be LEED Certified or equivalent. - (2) All sites providing irrigation shall provide a method to capture and re-use rainwater. - (3) All exterior lighting shall use photosensitive cells that automatically turn off lights at sunrise. - (4) All exterior lighting fixtures shall be Dark Sky compliant or equivalent. - (5) Geo-thermal shall be permitted on all sites. - (6) Green roofs shall be permitted for all building types. - (7) Pervious paving shall be permitted. - (8) All new development shall comply with the New York State Green Infrastructure mandate.